-Lack of access to finance constrains small business growth—a problem that is exacerbated for Muslim business-owners, many of whom do not take out traditional loans for religious reasons.
-Innovations for Poverty Action is supporting research in Pakistan on a lease-based product that features more flexible repayment schedules, allows businesses to share risk with a large microfinance institution, and complies with local Islamic financial norms.
+Lack of access to finance limits small business growth—a problem that is exacerbated for Muslim business-owners, many of whom do not take out traditional loans for religious reasons.
+Innovations for Poverty Action supported research in Pakistan on a lease-based product that features more flexible repayment schedules, allows businesses to share risk with a large microfinance institution, and complies with local Islamic financial norms.
 Participating clients were more likely to remain self-employed, and had larger businesses, better business management practices, and better business performance.
 These positive results also extended to households, with incomes rising by 8 percent and monthly spending by 6 percent.
 There was no significant difference in impacts between the two types of contracts.

 Limited access to finance restricts the growth of small enterprises.
 Policymakers hoped that microfinance would overcome this problem, but research has shown that traditional microfinance products with high interest rates and immediate repayment requirements rarely increase business profits or have a significant effect on household income.
 However, loan products with increased flexibility (such as grace periods for missed payments) may improve business profits, and grants have helped at least some types of microenterprises grow.
 Lease-based contracts (in which a bank helps a client buy a fixed asset) fall between grants and traditional loans in terms of the burden they place on businesses; they provide access to capital without high interest rates or immediate repayment requirements.